annotell/public-docs/docs-src/docs/openlabel/openlabel-format.md

 Introduced in `kognic_format_version` 2.2
 :::

-Related documenation for the task view https://docs.kognic.com/class-groups
+Related documentation for the task view https://docs.kognic.com/class-groups

 A collection of geometries as described in the link above will be represented as having a reserved relation as type `geometry_collection`.